 Visiting Cornwall – Wondering What to Pack?

 If you are planning a visit to Cornwall, you may be wondering what to bring with you.
 What will the weather be like and how to be prepared for it?
-Having lived here for 11 years and running a tour company for about 7 years, I have a lot of experience of trying to be prepared for the great British weather – with a Cornish twist.
+Living here for the last 11 years and running a tour company for about 7 years, I now have a lot of experience of trying to be prepared for the great British weather – with a Cornish twist.
 The weather forecast will give you a clue, but don’t rely on it.
 On the North coast we seem to get a variety of weather systems moving in from the Atlantic, and so we can go from warm sunshine to hail-stones within minutes.
 The high ground on Bodmin Moor also has an influence.
 Cornwall is a peninsular.
 Local lore says moving between coasts can help you to avoid bad weather; if it’s wet on one coast there maybe sunshine elsewhere.

 Starting with Footwear